DimKaisaris/Student-Chess-Games/README.md

 The data shown are completely raw as downloaded in .xlsx.
 You can access them in this link **[Link](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Raw%20Files/Copy%20of%20lichess.org.xlsx)**

 ![Raw Data](Images/Raw_Data.png)

+To clean the data I follow the steps from the **[Copy of Cleaning Log](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Copy%20of%20Cleaning%20Log.docx)** and all changes which I make during the Process and Analysis Phases I record them in the **[Change Log Tzimas.K](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Change%20Log%20Tzimas.K.docx)**